jj1bdx/vim-freebsd-luadyn/README.md

+# This archive is historic: please use FreeBSD official Ports

+3-JUL-2015: I will not delete and keep this archive for historic reference purpose, but I will no longer maintain this archive either.

-# FreeBSD vim experimental port for adding if\_lua
+## For historic purpose only: FreeBSD vim experimental port for adding if\_lua

+*Note: this archive is no longer maintained*

 * _Note well:_ Since 28-FEB-2014, the contents of this repository are the same as the original `editors/vim` Port.
 If any Lua plugin related bug happens again, editing this repository will be reactivated.
 Always try the FreeBSD Port `editors/vim` first, and do not forget to send the problem reports by `send-pr`.